Thairo Estrada Player Props: Giants vs. Rangers

-Thairo Estrada -- with a slugging percentage of .200 in his past 10 games (including zero homers) -- will be in action for the San Francisco Giants against the Texas Rangers, with Andrew Heaney on the mound, on August 12 at 9:05 PM ET.
+The San Francisco Giants, including Thairo Estrada (.214 batting average in his past 10 games), battle starting pitcher Dane Dunning and the Texas Rangers at Oracle Park, Sunday at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-4 with an RBI) against the Rangers.
+In his last appearance, he racked up two hits (going 2-for-5) against the Rangers.

 Thairo Estrada Game Info & Props vs. the Rangers